 The project will combine several innovative technologies to produce a carbon-negative clinker, ultimately supporting the construction sector in improving its sustainability.
 Key aspects include:

-1. The CO2 intensity per tonne of clinker will be below the European benchmark value prior to carbon capture.
+1. CO2 intensity per tonne of clinker will be below the European benchmark value prior to carbon capture.

 3. Intensive use of alternative high-biomass content fuels and decarbonized raw materials.

-The cement portfolio will be further developed to reduce the embedded clinker factor (the amount of clinker in cement) and to push the use of new mineral components in substitution to clinker and slag.
+Additionally, the cement portfolio will be further developed to reduce the embedded clinker factor (the amount of clinker in cement) and to push the use of new mineral components in substitution to clinker and slag.

 Energy Input and Emissions